Karl Valentin: Early work

-Karl Valentin came from a reasonably well-off middle-class family; his father had a partnership in a furniture-transport business.
+Karl Valentin was born in Munich and came from a reasonably well-off middle-class family; his father had a partnership in a furniture-transport business.
 Valentin first worked as a carpenter's apprentice, and this experience proved useful in the construction of his sets and props later in life.
 In 1902, he began his comic career, enrolling for three months at a variety school in Munich, under the guidance of Hermann Strebel.
 His first job as a performer was at the "Zeughaus" in Nürnberg (Nuremberg).
 In the wake of his father's death Valentin took a three-year break from performing during which he constructed his own twenty-piece one-man band (with which he eventually toured in 1906).
 Valentin also took musical studies, learning the guitar with Heinrich Albert.

 Soon Valentin was performing regularly in the cabarets and beerhalls of München (Munich).
 He developed a reputation for writing and performing short comic routines, which he performed in a strong Bavarian dialect, usually with his female partner, Liesl Karlstadt.
 Valentin also made numerous films, both silent and with audio; but it was as a stage performer in cabarets that Valentin built a reputation as one of the leading comic performers in Germany during the Weimar Republic.

-He died in 1948 from pneumonia.
+He died in Planegg in 1948 from pneumonia.